Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/ Infra Monitoring /Documentation on Alerting rules and process for infra monitoring using Alert Manager/Alerting Rules.md

 - **Labels and Annotations**: Labels provide metadata to categorize alerts, while annotations offer additional context and information about the alert, such as timestamps, severity levels, or affected components.

 ***
-## Process for Infrastructure Monitoring with Alert Manager:
+## Process for Infrastructure Monitoring with Alert Manager

 1. **Define Alerting Rules**: Begin by defining alerting rules in Alert Manager configuration files.
 These rules specify the conditions and thresholds for triggering alerts based on the metrics collected by Prometheus.